How to remove the last N number of commits in git?

 git reset HEAD~[N]

 Replace “[N]” with the number of commits you want to remove, starting from the last commit.
 For example, to remove the last two commits, you would use “git reset HEAD~2”.
-This command will delete the specified commits and permanently remove them from the commit history.
+This command will delete the specified commits permanently from the commit history.

 Example: